BetterToken/info_bettertoken/src/farm_management/setup_manual_venusv2.md

 ![venus_v2_packshot.jpg](venus_v2_packshot.jpg)

-# Venus V2 3Node
+# 3Node Setup Guide

 **Congratulations on becoming a Threefold Farmer!**
-In order to add your Venus Node to the Threefold Grid a few steps need to be taken.
-Once completed you will be able to see the status of your Node.
+In order to add your 3Node to the Threefold Grid a few steps need to be taken.
+Once completed you will be able to see the status of your 3Node.
 If you have any additional questions or issues, feel free to contact

 us through support@threefoldtoken.com or use the chat applet found in the bottom right part of the main threefold website www.threefold.io